ropensci-archive/roweb2/content/technotes/2020-05-07-rmd-citations/index.md

 #### handlr: from BibTeX to RIS, schema.org, etc.

-[handlr](https://docs.ropensci.org/handlr/) by [Scott Chamberlain](/author/scott-chamberlain) is less mature but not less cool.
+[handlr](https://docs.ropensci.org/handlr/) by [Scott Chamberlain](/author/scott-chamberlain) is less mature but not less useful.
 It's _a tool for converting among citation formats_, inspired by Ruby [bolognese library](https://github.com/datacite/bolognese).
-It has an all-in-one objects, but you could also use [individual functions reading and writing different formats](https://docs.ropensci.org/handlr/reference/index.html).
+It defines an R6 class so it has all-in-one objects, but you could also use [individual functions reading and writing different formats](https://docs.ropensci.org/handlr/reference/index.html).

 ```r
 citation <- handlr::HandlrClient$new(x = "refs.bib")